Bugging In vs Bugging Out: Have you Planned for Both Options?

-Hold the crazy train, you want to do what?
+Hold the crazy train; you want to do what?

 Bugging Out without a Place to go is Not a Plan, It’s a Death Sentence!

 In the event you ever have to get the hell out of dodge, you must have a plan of action.
-I hear way too many people saying they are going to “head out into the wilderness” once the SHTF; sadly most of these people haven’t spent a single night outdoors, and likely won’t last longer than 24 hours in a wilderness survival situation.
+I hear way too many people saying they are going to “head out into the wilderness” once the SHTF; sadly, most of these people haven’t spent a single night outdoors, and likely won’t last longer than 24 hours in a real-world wilderness survival situation.

 Are you saying there’s never a good reason to Bug Out?

-The Pros & Cons of Bugging In vs Bugging Out
+The Pros & Cons of Bugging In Vs Bugging Out

-All too often I see people get hung up on the notion of bugging out.
+All too often, I see people get hung up on the notion of bugging out.
 Many people foolishly put themselves into one of two categories, those that believe bugging out is the only answer, and those that say sheltering in place is the only way to go.

 In my opinion, you must be prepared for, and thoroughly understand the pros and cons of both options.